| Subscribe for news

 • Lack of ventilation

-If you have noticed mould on your premises it is important to understand the source of the water that is contributing to the mould growth.
+If you have noticed mould on your premises, it is important to understand where the source of the water is that is contributing to the mould growth, and rectify this.
+Without removing the source of moisture, mould will continue to flourish.

 Mould testing & remediation

-One of the most common issues with mould is not addressing the original cause of the mould and simply masking the problem for a short period of time through cleaning the area.
+One of the most common issues with mould is not addressing the original cause of the moisture that is allowing mould growth, and simply masking the problem for a short period of time through cleaning the area.

-Engaging an independent professional to conduct a thorough assessment of the affected area and create a remediation plan is the best course of action.
+Engaging an independent professional to conduct a thorough assessment of the affected area and create a scope of works for a remediation plan is the best course of action.

 When choosing the right contractor to engage consider the following: